verdnatura/myt/README.md

-# Myt - MySQL and MariaDB version control using Git
+# Myt - MySQL version control

 Utilities to ease the maintenance of MySQL or MariaDB database versioning using a Git repository.